project-sekai-ctf/sekai.team/data/blog/insomni-hack-teaser-2022/drjeb.md

 >
 > It's time to check his research with [practice](https://static.insomnihack.ch/media/VirusINC-2f2decd2db45ea7368eeab89d0134afce30254f7f7f4e6a0d6d5e7ff91618569.png).

-The github repository provided explains how to use the `Virus Disassembler` by providing it an image of the virus:
+The GitHub repository provided explains how to use the `Virus Disassembler` by providing it an image of the virus:

 ```
 python3 VirusDisassembler.py virus.png